PJMessi/Application-to-convert-image-datasets-into-csv-format/README.md

 In order to use your own datasets, give its path in 'root' variable in line 72

-Run 'conversion.py' to see the results.
+Just unzip 'Data.zip' and run 'conversion.py' to see the results.